top of page

 Summer Camp

-Valerie - That's too fun.
-Well, you kind of hit on this a little bit, but what do you hope to communicate to kids that read Camp Max?
+Valerie - What do you hope to communicate to kids who read Camp Max?

 The Message Behind Penny Reeve's Camp Max